Are You Lazy When It Comes to Critical Thinking?

 Diversity is where everyone is invited to the party; Equity means everyone gets to contribute to the playlist, and Inclusion means everyone can dance.
 Businesses prioritizing DEI encourage a more innovative, positive environment, creating a more profitable company.
 And most importantly, it means we all get to dance! – Dr. Robert Sellers, University of Michigan

-Citigroup, JP Morgan, Morgan Stanley, Pepsi, Disney, Deloitte, PBS, Google, Amazon, Meta, GE, GM, Ford, Accenture, Amtrak, Chipotle, The Smithsonian Institution, The Wall Street Journal, Target, Walmart, and the FBI have either eliminated, ended, scrubbed, or cut back on DEI initiatives, offices, or observances.
+Citigroup, JP Morgan, Morgan Stanley, Pepsi, Disney, Deloitte, PBS, Google, Amazon, Meta, GE, GM, Ford, Accenture, Amtrak, Chipotle, The Smithsonian Institution, The Wall Street Journal, Target, Walmart, and the FBI have either eliminated, ended, scrubbed, or cut back on DEIB initiatives, offices, or observances.

-GM removed the statement in their annual report, “At GM, we are committed to fostering a culture of diversity, equity and inclusion.”
+GM removed the statement in their annual report, “At GM, we are committed to fostering a culture of diversity, equity, and inclusion.”
 Disney removed “for amplifying underrepresented voices” from their website and annual report.
 Pepsi removed all references to diversity a year after telling investors that “our culture of diversity, equity, and inclusion is a competitive advantage.”
 As I watched Super Bowl LIX, I saw the NFL announce the removal of the end zone message “End Racism” for this year’s Super Bowl and the replacement of “Choose Love.”
-If you are part of an organization that has decided to Un-DEI, this YouTube video can help.
+If you are part of an organization that has decided to Un-DEIB, this YouTube video can help.

 If you are not a white, heterosexual, Christian male, you may need to keep looking over your shoulder to see what is coming.
 Your stress and anxiety have just gone up.